gatsbyjs/gatsby/docs/blog/2020-04-22-announcing-incremental-builds/index.md

 People have been asking us for incremental builds all along—it just makes sense: “When I change one thing, I only want that part rebuilt and not the whole thing, and I want it to happen immediately.”
 And now we can finally just be like, “Yeah, that's exactly what we're doing.”

-## Get stared with Incremental Builds
+## Get started with Incremental Builds

 Incremental Builds is now available in public beta on [Gatsby Cloud](http://gatsbyjs.com).
 All Gatsby Cloud users get a free 14 day trial, with full availability on all Professional, Business, and Enterprise plans.
 Incremental Builds works with Gatsby 2.20.4 and higher.